-Traditionally in 19th Century Europe and Asia, homes and barns were built out of large wood post and beam members, typically referred to as "heavy timber".
+Traditionally in 19th Century Europe and Asia, homes and barns were built out of large wood posts and beam members, typically referred to as "heavy timber".
 On average, these posts are 8"x8", and the beams can range in size from 8"x8" to 8"x16".

-These timbers were connected using mortise and tenon joinery, secured with hardwood pegs.
+These timbers were connected using mortise and tenon joinery, and secured with hardwood pegs.
 Supporting cross members called "braces" can be seen in the top corners of these connections to provide lateral support.

 These structures were built to last centuries, and that intention has carried on into the present day.
 Some timber framers still use traditional methods of hand-hewing their joinery, keeping the craftsmanship and mastery of timber framing alive.